Kiara Advani: Media image

 Raghuvendra Singh of Filmfare finds Advani to be "charming, vivacious and always full on energy".
 Shama Bhagat of The New Indian Express notes, "After almost written off by critics after her debut film, Advani had taken the failure in her stride and is evidently on a success spree with hit after hit."
-Anna M.M.
-Vetticad of Firstpost has often mixed to critical on advani, noting her "sparkling" presence but also describing her roles limited by the problematic nature of the films narratives and scripts.
-Sukanya Verma of Rediff generally praised her, noting her ability to convey emotions effectively, she has pointed out her strength in conveying pain and emotion through her acting even when a role has limited scope.

 Advani is an endorser for several brands and products, including Audi, Galaxy Chocolate, Colgate, and Slice.
 In 2019, she took part in a campaign as brand ambassador for Giordano handbags.
 In 2020, she collaborated with Myntra and in 2022, she was signed by the Spanish retailer Mango for an Indian campaign.
 In 2023, Reliance Retail's beauty brand Tira and Quaker Oats Company signed her as an ambassador.
 Advani's brand value was estimated by Kroll Inc. (formerly Duff & Phelps) to be US$60 million in 2023, the twelfth-highest among Indian celebrities and third-highest among actresses.

-Advani has featured in The Times of Indias listing of the "Most Desirable Woman", ranking sixth in 2019 and fourth in 2020.
+Advani is one of the highest paid actresses in India.
+She has featured in The Times of Indias listing of the "Most Desirable Woman", ranking sixth in 2019 and fourth in 2020.
 In 2019 and 2022, Rediff.com placed her at fourth and seventh, respectively, in their listing of the top 10 Popular Stars of Bollywood Cinema.
 In 2021, Advani was listed in the Most-in demand actors across the globe, Notably, she were the only female actress making her way to the list only behind Priyanka Chopra Jonas.
 In 2022, GQ India ranked Advani in their "30 Most Influential Young Indians" listings and named her one of the best dressed celebrities in the country.
 In 2023, Advani became the most searched personality on Google in India.
 In 2024, she was placed 33rd on IMDb's List of 100 Most Viewed Indian Stars.
 As of 2024, she is among India's highest tax-paying celebrities.
-In 2025, Advani made her debut at the Met carpet with her baby bump in a Gaurav Gupta custom.
-She emerged as the Top Key Voices with an earned media value (EMV) of $15.3 million, the highest of this year’s gala.